 But for the sake of this paper, emphasis will be placed on those affecting business and trading activities as well as financial institutions.
-Most importantly, the tax on trading is not focused on the types of share you sell or buy, all what the system is after is the statistics for your profit and loss.
+Most importantly, the tax on trading is not focused on the types of shares you sell or buy, all that the system is after is the statistics for your profit and loss.

-Besides the difference in the agencies responsible for collection, there are differences in the taxation systems adopted in several parts of the world, just like the disparity between colours and human faces.
-What is obtained in a part is not usually similar to what should be expected from the another side.
-This speaks volume of the distinction and peculiarities of a country’s taxation system in comparison to another.
+Besides the difference in the agencies responsible for the collection, there are differences in the taxation systems adopted in several parts of the world, just like the disparity between colors and human faces.
+What is obtained in a part is not usually similar to what should be expected from the other side.
+This speaks volumes of the distinction and peculiarities of a country’s taxation system in comparison to another.

 Tax on trading in the India is not similar to that in Australia, UK and the U.S. It should also be noted that these tax systems have different laws and loopholes to go about them but that isn’t the subject of this article.

 That doesn’t imply that some countries are not tax-free, there are few exceptions to the rule.
 For instance the unlike in the U.S, the government of Bahamas imposes no income tax on its residents because it receives revenue from tourism, which makes residents pay zero tax, regardless of how much they earn and where they work.